 Performing an Upgrade

-- Now download the latest WHMCS version either from our client area (Upgrading#Downloading_the_Latest_Version) or from the provider of your license
+- Begin by obtaining the latest full release download of WHMCS either from our client area or from your license provider (if using a reseller)

-- Next, unzip the contents of the WHMCS zip file download to a folder on your computer
+- Unzip the contents of the WHMCS zip file download to a folder on your computer

-- Now if you have customised your WHMCS admin folder name, you should rename the admin folder in the new files to match
+- If you have renamed your "admin" directory, be sure to rename the /whmcs/admin directory in the new files to match.

 - Upload the new files to your existing installation folder replacing any existing folders & files